“MASON’S PATENT NOV 30TH 1858” ANTIQUE FRUIT JARS – SUMMARY & OVERVIEW

-Reproduction jars are known in many colors, including bright ruby red glass, cobalt blue, blackglass, bright greens, ambers, purple, olive green, yellow, citron, and other colors.
+Reproduction jars are known in many colors, including ruby red glass, cobalt blue, black glass, bright greens, ambers, purple, olive green, yellow, citron, and other colors.

 Anyone seriously interested in collecting the authentic early jars has to be aware that the repros are out there, sometimes “mixed in” with the real ones, at antique shops & malls, general antique shows, flea markets and even antique fruit jar and bottle shows.
 They are collected and appreciated as beautiful pieces of glassware in their own right, but increasingly, many of these are being sold as “authentic antiques”, with or without actual intention to deceive.

-I have seen, however, just recently (2013) even rather ordinary-looking aqua or greenish-aqua 1858 jars for sale at flea markets that are, in fact, new, and were probably imported from China!
+I have seen, however, fairly recently (2013) even rather ordinary-looking aqua or greenish-aqua 1858 jars for sale at flea markets that are, in fact, new, and were probably imported from China!
 They have a hard-to-define appearance which can best be appreciated by actual handling of the glass.
 There is usually no base wear at all, no very fine scratches (almost always a few will be evident under close scrutiny on older authentic jars) or even a hint of damage of any kind.
 The surface of the glass is smooth and slick with a somewhat lighter-weight construction than authentic older jars.
 Some of these jars are now being sold at flea markets or on online auction sites along with spray pump style lids, sold as lotion or liquid soap dispensers.
 Others might be sold to use as decorative “rustic” or “retro” canisters, to hold dry pasta or beans, or to use when making homemade candles or other craft projects.

 Please click here to go to the Glass Bottle Marks, Page #1.